11 tips to cope with anxiety about getting "back to normal"

 Lots of conflicting and confusing information about COVID-19 can make it harder to know what to do or believe.

 If you are finding news and information about COVID-19 overwhelming or worrying, try to limit how much you consume.
 Stick to trusted sources like GOV.UK and the NHS COVID-19 pages for the most up-to-date information.

 Before socialising with others, talk about the situation with them to make sure everybody is on the same page about what feels comfortable.

 If you live with other people, it's a good idea to talk to them about changes to restrictions as well.
 Being aware of everybody's fears and expectations can help to avoid conflict.

-If you are worried that changes to restrictions may put pressure on your family, help for parents is available.
+If the changes to restrictions have put pressure on your family, help for parents is available.